che/aeolus/README.md

 **Whole project configuration is done through environment variables!**

 Project contains several modules.
 If module needs configuraton, it has its own environment variables.
-Folliwing part of the document describes configuration variables, grouped along mudules their functionality.
+Following part of the document describes configuration variables, grouped along mudules their functionality.

 Logging